 Environment Setup

 Before you can start running your oracle agent, you need to configure your environment variables and set up the necessary credentials for the LLM provider and social media platforms.
-This section will guide you through the process of setting up your .env
+This section will guide you through the process of setting up your .env file and obtaining the required tokens and credentials.

 Configuring the .env File